Coexistence in preferential attachment networks: Many colours/types

 where $\binom{m}{\bfu} = \frac{m!}{u^1! \dots u^N!}$ denotes the multinomial coefficient, $\left( \bfy \right)^{\bfu} = \left( y^1 \right)^{u^1} \left( y^2 \right)^{u^2} \dots \left( y^N \right)^{u^N}$, and $\bfmath{\delta}^i$ is the $N$-dimensional unit vector whose $i^{\text{th}}$ coordinate is $1$ and all other coordinates are $0$.
 Let us denote the zero set of this vector field on the probability simplex by $Z_{\bfP} := \left\{ \bfy \in \Delta^N : \bfP \left( \bfy \right) = \bfmath{0} \right\}$; this will be important later.

-The behavior of the process in the general nonlinear model with multiple types is involved, and its complete theoretical analysis is as of yet out of our reach.
-Nonetheless, based on partial theoretical results, we conjecture the following asymptotic behavior, which is similar to that in the case of two types.
+The behaviour of the process in the general nonlinear model with multiple types is involved, and its complete theoretical analysis is as of yet out of our reach.
+Nonetheless, based on partial theoretical results, we conjecture the following asymptotic behaviour, which is similar to that in the case of two types.